 Puja is a Sanskrit word which means worship.
 A puja is a Deity Yoga ritual that generally involves liturgy and visualization.
 Performing pujas is considered very beneficial for the energy of the Dharma Center and for the participants themselves.

 Lunar Day Pujas are traditional Vajrayana Deity Yoga practices.
-Most months, We gather on the New Moon, and the 10th and 25th days of the Tibetan Lunar calendar.
-Three of these days we are joining Tashi Choling by zoom.
-On the Full Moon we are doing a White Tara Sadhana ourselves here at Dorje Ling.
-All currently take place at 4:00pm and include a small tsok.
-Bring your own text if you have one.
+Most months, we gather on the New Moon, and on the 10th and 25th days of the Tibetan Lunar calendar, and we join Tashi Choling's practice session by zoom.

-Buddhism Book Study Group
+Buddhism Book Study Group on Tuesdays